fatcrapinmybutt/fredprime-legal-system/README.md

-# Build a README with full instructions for using the JSON-defined system locally or through GitHub

-readme_content = """
 # 🧠 FRED PRIME Litigation Deployment System

 This repo enables **offline, token-free litigation automation** for the FRED PRIME system using PowerShell and a JSON-configurable engine.